sunandhini96/ERA_Session5/README.md

  --> model.py : defined the architecture of the model

- --> utils.py :

- 1. data downloading and applying transformations
- 2. defining the training and testing functions
+ --> utils.py :  defining the training and testing functions

- --> S5.ipynb : importing all files and training and testing the model code and output of the model
+ --> S5.ipynb :  data downloading and applying transformations and training and testing the model code and output of the model

   python model.py